-Whilst the benefits of positive thinking have been researched over and over again but the stats don’t make “controlling” thoughts any easier.
-While it’s helpful to actively practice putting a positive spin on things (e.g. pair a negative thought with a positive one), it can feel a little overwhelming in practice.
+Whilst the benefits of positive thinking have been researched over and over again, the stats don’t make “controlling” thoughts any easier.
+While it’s helpful to actively practice putting a positive spin on things (e.g. pair a negative thought with a positive one), it can feel a little overwhelming.

 Categorising thoughts can become a helpful practice to make a conscious shift in mindset.
 If you find yourself in a negative spiral, carve out a moment to take three slow, intentional deep breaths.
 Feel the sensation of the air entering your body, let your shoulders loosen, your forehead relax and your chest expand.
 Picture the cool rush of air flowing into different parts of your body.
-By focusing on (and – maybe even – enjoying!) the sensations, you’ll begin to distance yourself from your thoughts.
+By focusing on (and – maybe even – enjoying) the sensations, you’ll begin to focus on the present moment, and distance yourself from your thoughts.

 Thoughts are temporary, temperamental and easily tempted by shiny objects.
 Close your eyes and don’t let the idea of meditation scare you.
 Focus on where one thought ends and the next begins.
 See that sweet spot in the middle?
 Try and linger there for a second longer.
 There’s no right or wrong way to add mindfulness into your day.

 By taking the time to understand our thoughts and be less critical of ourselves, we’re able to stay present through the hard times.
 When compartmentalising “good” and “bad” thoughts, try to acknowledge that “negative” thoughts are often either future projections or past regrets.
-What this means is that the present moment.
+Even through difficult times, try to root yourself in the present moment.